-21 Resources on Redlining’s Role in Cementing the American Wealth Gap
+Important Resources on Redlining’s Role in Cementing the American Wealth Gap

 Homeownership was the central pillar of the American dream in the 20th century, contributing to retirement security and generational wealth.
 Beginning roughly in 1945, returning veterans taking advantage of the Servicemen’s Readjustment Act of 1944—better known as the G.I.
-Bill—spurred a post-war building boom of midcentury homes that were meant to be more accessible for an expanding middle class.
+Bill—spurred a postwar building boom of midcentury homes that were meant to be more accessible for an expanding middle class.
 These ladder rungs to financial stability, however, remained out of reach in Black neighborhoods as property values declined due to a discriminatory practice known as redlining.

 Drawing from research at the National Archives by teams of University of Richmond, Virginia Tech, and University of Maryland, Mapping Inequality is a searchable archive of redlining in cities across the U.S. Researchers obtained, digitized, transcribed, and geolocated data from historic maps, and the tool has nurtured ongoing scholarship at other universities and institutions.
 Its availability has led to significant local reforms of zoning laws—and bans on restrictive covenants upholding these racially discriminatory legacies.

+For example, the University of Minnesota’s Mapping Prejudice project uses the data to indicate how demographic patterns set by redlining remain in place today, leading to disparities in employment, education, and health care.
 At the University of Washington, the Seattle Civil Rights & Labor History Project created Segregated Seattle, tracking the use of racial covenants on deeds.
 Language like "No person or persons of Asiatic, African or Negro blood, lineage, or extraction shall be permitted to occupy a portion of said property," for example, limited who could live in many Queen Annes.

-In Washington D.C., the Mapping Segregation exhibit examines restrictive covenants and includes geolocated maps of FHA Insured Housing to trace redlining in the capital, as well as the crucial distribution of resources to schools.
+The group Detroitography has images and analysis of the 1939 Detroit redlining map and other cartographic studies related to social justice issues.
+In Washington D.C., the Mapping Segregation project examines restrictive covenants and includes geolocated maps of FHA Insured Housing to trace redlining in the capital, as well as the crucial distribution of resources to schools.

-The 2009 exhibit Red Lines Housing Crisis Learning Center at the Queens Museum by Damon Rich, partner at HECTOR and co-founder of Center for Urban Pedagogy, documented redlining on the New York City Panorama and screened The Road the Better Living, a 1959 film glorifying the benefits of homeownership for the emerging middle class and inadvertently revealing its discriminatory codes.
+The 2009 exhibit Red Lines Housing Crisis Learning Center at the Queens Museum by Damon Rich, partner at HECTOR and cofounder of Center for Urban Pedagogy, documented redlining on the New York City Panorama and screened The Road the Better Living, a 1959 film glorifying the benefits of homeownership for the emerging middle class and inadvertently revealing its discriminatory codes.
+Filmmaker and educator Walis Johnson’s The Red Line Archive used this history in a mobile public art project enacted along the boundaries of Brooklyn neighborhoods affected by gentrification and displacement.

-Understanding of these facts underlies Ta-Nehisi Coates’ forceful 2014 Atlantic story, "The Case for Reparations," which argued that the dispossession of Black wealth was not just a historical legacy of slavery but part of an ongoing process that justifies reparations.
+Other studies have recently traced these legacies in Chicago—as analyzed by the Federal Reserve Bank of Chicago—as well as in Boston, Los Angeles, and Philadelphia.
+Understanding of these facts underlies Ta-Nehisi Coates’s forceful 2014 Atlantic story, "The Case for Reparations," which argued that the dispossession of Black wealth was not just a historical legacy of slavery but part of an ongoing process that justifies reparations.

-Cover image courtesy of Mapping Inequality
+Top image courtesy Mapping Inequality

 Published